 In January 2006, the Department of Energy increased the minimum SEER from 10 to 13.
 SEER (Seasonal Energy Efficiency Ratio) indicates the efficiencies of different types of equipment.
 The majority of systems installed before 1992 are 10 SEER or below and will continue to drop in efficiency as the system ages.

 Select energy-efficient products when you buy new heating and cooling equipment.
-A-1 Heat and Air Condioning can give you energy fact sheets for different types, models, and designs to help you compare energy usage.
+A-1 Heat & Air can give you energy fact sheets for different types, models, and designs to help you compare energy usage.
 For furnaces, look for high Annual Fuel Utilization Efficiency (AFUE) ratings.
 The national minimum is 78% AFUE, but there are models on the market that exceed 90% AFUE.

 Install a new energy-efficient furnace to save money over the long term.